jonascarpay/apecs/README.md

 Still in heavy development.
 Feel free to create issues/PRs for suggestions/questions/requests/critiques/spelling fixes/etc.
-See [TODO.md](https://github.com/jonascarpay/phycs/blob/master/TODO.md) for suggestions if you want to help out with the code.
+See [TODO.md](https://github.com/jonascarpay/phycs/blob/master/TODO.md) for suggestions if you want to help out with the code <3.

 ### Guided tour